Don’t have time to read now? Enter your email address now and we’ll send you a copy to read later!

 These services offer low rates for parcels in the nearer USPS zones.
 Once you start reaching the upper USPS zones, though, they stop losing their discounted advantages over Priority Flat Rate options.

 Shipping with FedEx and UPS costs more, but with a high enough volume, you can start taking advantage of more discounted rates.
 These are also very reliable carriers.
 Advantages to these more premium carriers is that you have access to more express services.
-For instance, ShipStation offers discounted FedEx rates through the FedEx Advantage Program.
+For instance, ShipStation offers reduced rates with UPS shipping labels.

 But, a big advantage to using FedEx and UPS is being able to access hybrid services.
 These are discounted services where FedEx and UPS pick up the parcels, but USPS makes final delivery.
 Advantages of this are that you can use FedEx and UPS to deliver to mailboxes and P.O boxes.
 It also allows you to increase your volume with the carrier to take advantage of more volume-based discounted shipping rates.